-The data are kept in our highly secured servers with daily backups, to which only authorised personal has physical access and can access the server file system via remote connection.
+The data are stored in our highly secured servers with daily backups, to which only authorised personnel has physical access and can access the server file system via remote connection within the EU.
 We take high security measure to safeguard the information against possible misuse or unauthorized access.

-If a security breach causes an unauthorized intrusion into our system that materially affects the Users or the Subscribers, we will act without any undue delay and inform the Data Controller in accordance with the applicable legal framework.
+If a security breach or personal data breach causes an unauthorized intrusion into our system that materially affects the Users or the Subscribers, we will act without any undue delay and inform the Data Controller in accordance with the applicable legal framework.
 The Data Controller shall inform the European Data Protection Supervisor at https://edps.europa.eu.

 Email distribution list

 Our Newsletter and website include social media features.
 These features may collect information about IP addresses and which page you are visiting on our site, and they may set a cookie to make sure the feature functions properly.
 Social media features and widgets are hosted by a third party.
 We also maintain presences on social media platforms like Facebook, Twitter and YouTube.
 Any information, communications, or materials you submit to us via a social media platform is done at Subscribers’ own risk.
 We cannot control the actions of other users of these platforms or the actions of the platforms themselves.
 Subscribers’ interactions with those features and platforms are governed by the privacy policies of the companies that provide them.